njrizk/njrizk-academic/content/courses/cosc/_index.md

 ---
-# Course title, summary, and position in the list.
+# Course title, summary, and position.
-linktitle: COSC 2430
+linktitle: COSC 2430 - Data Structures and Algorithms
-summary: Data Structure
+summary: Learn how to Data Structures and algorithms
 weight: 1

 # Page metadata.